-The Criterion Theatre is a nonprofit cinema, theatre, and venue located on Cottage Street in Bar Harbor, Maine.
+The Criterion Theatre is a cinema, performance theatre, and venue located on Cottage Street in Bar Harbor, Maine.
 It opened in June 1932 featuring vaudeville performances and movies during a time when Bar Harbor’s summer scene was at its height.
 Today it is one of only two Art Deco theaters in the state of Maine and is listed on the National Register of Historic Places.

 In January of 2015, Jennifer Booher set out to circumambulate the shoreline of Mount Desert Island, hiking below the high tide line wherever possible.
 As she walks, Jenn studies the history, geology, and living things she encounters along the way.
 Later she writes about them on the Coast Walk section of her website jenniferbooher.com.
 There you can also see beautiful still life images she

 The city of Ellsworth is the county seat of Hancock County, Maine.
 Incorporated as a town in 1800, and as a city in 1869, it has a very interesting history.
 I took the pictures below in a one hour period today from 3:30 to 4:30 PM.
 Yes, it gets dark early here in December.

 I set up all three shots on a tripod and shot with a Canon 5D Mark III DSLR and a Canon 24mm tilt/shift

 The largest bridge that you’ve probably never seen on Mount Desert Island is the Duck Brook Motor Road Bridge pictured below.
 Ironically, anyone who drives the Park Loop Road, starting from the Hulls Cove Visitor Center, travels over the bridge (located here), but few people see the bridge itself.
 That’s too bad since it is by far the longest and tallest bridge in the park.
 In fact, it’s